-B E: For me art and philosophy seem to be the two different ways of understanding the world, of getting the answers to the big question – why am I here, what is this all about.
+B E: For me art and philosophy seem to be two different ways of understanding the world, of getting the answers to the big question – why am I here? what is this all about?
 So I decided that philosophy and art can tell me all that I wanted to know.
 Now I know that with philosophy I am able to form more precise questions, but I still don't get the answer.

-French!
+MZ: French!
 They were the first people to appreciate your work?
-Also I was wondering whether you have gallery representation as an artist.
+Also I was wondering whether you have had gallery representation as an artist.

 B E: I am teaching since 2004.

-B E: I love teaching and it helps in my own creativity.
+B E: I love teaching and it helps my own creativity.
 It speeds up my thinking.
-You have just seen me with one of my students here – I needed to find a solution for him, to analyze and understand what he is about looking at his images.
+You have just seen me with one of my students here – I needed to find a solution for him, to analyze and understand what he is looking for in his images.
 And to do this on a daily basis – I consider it, yeah, a good training.

-In the work that you have displayed at Chobi Mela – the events it documents, or I don't know whether I should call it a document of events… you can sense that something is unfolding, but you can't pinpoint what's going on.
-The pieces in this particular work – in one you have a crowd under the glare of a strange light, you have man with fiery eyes, and there are only two images where the setting seems natural, no uncanny source of lighting is there.
+MZ: In the works that you have displayed at Chobi Mela – the events they document, or I don't know whether I should call it a document of events… you can sense that something is unfolding, but you can't pinpoint what's going on.
+The pieces in this particular work – where you have a crowd under the glare of a strange light, you have a man with fiery eyes, and there are only two images where the setting seems natural -- no uncanny source of lighting is there.
 Are these staged events?
 Do you project the light or you just take the opportunity to capture a moment which is dramatic?

 B E: Yes!
 I come back with a model.
 When working with a model I follow a strategy I developed of mapping the unconscious of the model.
 For the last five years I used Tumblr as a social media image platform, which is not censored, while partially trashy, to find out what images I react to unconsciously.
 When I have a break I scroll down to find out an image that touches me, interests me, then I just 'like' it.
 It's an intuitive process.
 Every two months I have a look at my 'likes' and analyze them to find out what is the recurring patterns – are there some categories?
 I download the images and put them in categories.
 I have perhaps fifty of them.